Top Vitamins and Supplements for Men Over 30

-Between your 30s and 40s a lot of good things are likely to come your way, including a more established career, stronger relationships, and you may have even started a family.
+Between your 30s and 40s a lot of good things are likely to come your way, including a more established career and stronger relationships, and you may have even started a family.
 But you’ve probably noticed some changes to your body too.

 Vitamins & Supplements for Men Over 30

 Once you’ve passed the big three-oh, you soon realize that there’s some truth to the grumblings you’ve heard about aging.
-Your mileage may vary, but usually after reaching your 30s, losing a little sleep one night may leave you feeling tired for days, and other surprises show up too.
+Your mileage may vary, but usually after reaching your 30s, losing just a little sleep one night may leave you feeling tired for days, among other new experiences.

-Some of the biggest complaints of men in their 30s (and 40s too!) include decreased energy and stamina, decreased flexibility, weight gain, muscle loss, and needing more recovery time after workouts.
-Here are some supplements that can help.
+Some of the most common complaints from men in their 30s (and 40s too!) include decreased energy and stamina, decreased flexibility, weight gain, muscle loss and needing more recovery time after workouts.
+Here are some supplements that can help:

 #1 Real Food Multivitamin for Men

 Chicken wings or grilled chicken salad?
 Pizza or salmon?
 Every day we’re faced with some tough choices, and even though we know it’s best to get as many vital nutrients as possible from real food sources, sometimes it just doesn’t work out that way.
 Supplements are not a substitute for wholesome eating, but a multivitamin from real food sources should be the first thing on your supplement list to help you fill the gaps in your diet.

 Try Swanson Real Food Multi Men’s Daily to cover your bases with 16 essential nutrients plus a trio of herbs to fight stress, support bladder and prostate health and boost overall wellbeing.